-This project has been funded with support from the European Commission.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

-ABSTRACT This report presents the quantitative and qualitative evaluation of the impact of the AI4T professional learning pathway in France.
-The first parts are dedicated to introducing the intervention - which is the AI4T professional learning pathway, and the experimental design detailing: the recruitment and randomisation procedures, the theoretical framework of the evaluation and the instruments used for data collection.
+This report presents the quantitative and qualitative evaluation of the AI4T professional learning pathway in Italy.
+The first parts are dedicated to introducing the intervention - which is the AI4T professional learning pathway, and the experimental design detailing: the recruitment and randomization procedures, the theoretical framework of the evaluation and the instruments used for data collection.
 The sample is then described, and elements are provided on data processing, along with verifications regarding the experiment's internal and external validity.
-The results are then outlined in three parts, first the teachers' results, then the school leaders' and finally the students.
+ABSTRACT The results are then outlined in three parts, first the teachers' results, then the school leaders' and finally the students.
 A bigger focus is given to teachers as they are the main target of the AI4T project.
 After detailing their reactions to the professional learning pathway, the report delves into the three main outcomes of the experiment: teachers' knowledge, perceptions and use of AI.
 Both the initial state and the impact of the intervention are presented for each outcome.
-Additional analyses on the heterogeneity of the impact of the intervention depending on teachers' engagement in the MOOC, teachers' self-efficacy for integrating technologies into the classroom, and teachers' subject are then outlined.
+Additional analyses were then conducted on the heterogeneity of the impact of the intervention depending on teachers' engagement in the MOOC, teachers' self-efficacy for integrating technologies into the classroom, and teachers' subject.
 The final part highlights the takeaways from teachers and school leaders which could inform educational policies on AI.
 It focuses on their needs regarding professional learning, tool development and ethical safeguards.
+This part is based on both the quantitative findings and teachers and school leaders' suggestions collected through interviews.
 KEYWORDS Artificial intelligence, experimentation, evaluation, impact study, professional learning, teachers